Nabogrelhado/data_analysis_breast_cancer_winsconsin/README.md

 Contributions are welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.
 Feel free to help me implement my code, I'm a newbie, so any kinds of insights and improvement are welcome.

 ## License
-This project is released under the MIT License.
+This project has no license.

 ## Acknowledgments
 Thanks to the UCI Machine Learning Repository for providing the dataset used in this project.